FAQ: Object Store v2

-OSv2 is available in every region where Runtime Manager applications can be deployed including:
+Object Store v2 is available in every region where Runtime Manager (CloudHub) apps can be deployed.

-In OSv2 there is no limit on the number of keys per application.
+In Object Store v2 there is no limit on the number of keys per app.
 In Object Store v1, the limit was 100,000 keys and attempts to store more were rejected.

 This API is available in the Anypoint Platform Developer’s portal.

-Anypoint Exchange provides assets for the Mule 3 Object Store connector used by Anypoint Studio 6 and the Mule 4 Object Store connector used by Studio 7.
+Anypoint Exchange provides assets for the Mule 3 Object Store connector used by Anypoint Studio 6, and for the Mule 4 Object Store connector used by Studio 7.

-Customers who have not purchased a separate Object Store SKU are rate limited to 10 transactions per second per application.
-If a free account application exceeds the rate limit, further requests will not be processed for a time and a 429 HTTP error status code results.
+Customers who have not purchased a separate Object Store SKU are rate limited to 10 transactions per second per app.
+If an app for an account that has not purchased the Object Store v2 SKU exceeds the rate limit, further requests are not processed for a time and a 429 HTTP error status code results.
 To go beyond the base 10 TPS rate limit, contact your MuleSoft account team.

 Object Store v2 uses TLS for secure transport.
 Data at rest is stored using FIPS 140-2 compliant encryption standards.
 If you require a higher level of security, we recommend that you encrypt sensitive data before writing it to the Object Store.

 Object Store V2 does I/O for each read and write.
-With Object Store V2, the API call is localized to the same data center as the Runtime Manager application.
+With Object Store V2, the API call is localized to the same data center as the Runtime Manager app.